twolfson/if-i-were-to-build-a-startup-web-app/explorations/3-django-server-react-ui/README.md

     - Email suggest.
 Nothing robust needed.
 Just "email suggestion goes here" if not matching current ones (e.g. todd@twolfson.com)
     - Large drawback of split is rework pain
         - If underlying API changes but page doesn't.
 Lots of work for serializer
+- TODO: The infighting with setups like this is also part of a reason to not adopt such an architecture.
+It's quite finnicky at setup, and prob similar to maintain
+    - Full React also has similar drawbacks though =/ (e.g. juggling JWT is a pain)
+        - but maybe that's where split Django auth + split React post-auth shines